 I am interested in collaborating with researchers, and stakeholders of the food industry within and outside academia on research projects within my areas of research interest.
 My skills include carrying out systems analyses using Human Factors techniques across industries, using a variety of qualitative and quantitative methods leading to quality improvement.
-I also contribute to undergraduate curriculum development through the design of modules.

 I am a member of 'SALUS: the Food Safety Culture Research Group', a research group comprised of researchers concerned with improving local, national and global food safety cultures.